VitaHEX-Games/HexFlow-Launcher/docs/FAQs.md

 ### Why is there no option to download homebrew covers?
 Covers haven't been made for homebrew applications as it's not necessary as the app icon is used.

 If you move a homebrew game port into the Vita category you can download a cover if it's available.
-Vita style covers for homebrew applications won't be added, bt you can always add your own.
+Vita style covers for homebrew applications won't be added, but you can always add your own.
 <br><br>

 ### How do I add disk based games?